-The top three selected screenwriters will have their scripts performed a part of a live table read series to an audience of horror film fans, industry professionals, and a panel of three established screenwriters - Karen Lam, Graeme Manson, and Dennis Heaton - each of whom will have had an opportunity to review the scripts in advance.
+The three selected screenwriters will have their scripts presented as part of a live table read series before an audience of horror film fans, industry professionals, and a panel of three established screenwriters, each of whom will have reviewed the scripts in advance.

-Following the table reads, these panelists will offer constructive feedback to the writer on what worked, what didn’t, where the strengths and opportunities lie, and provide advice on how to elevate the script for the next draft.
-The writer will also have the opportunity to ask questions to the panel, who will vote to select the official winner of the Best BC Screenplay Award.
-The award will be announced at the VHS 2025 Golden Tapes Awards at Cineplex Cinemas International Village.
+Following each table read, the panelists will offer constructive feedback to the writer on what worked, what didn’t, where the strengths and opportunities lie, and provide advice on how to elevate the script and story as the writer prepares to approach their next draft.

 VHS's BC Screenwriter Development Program will facilitate the continued, and hands-on education for three BC-based emerging screenwriters, offering invaluable feedback and support for not only the next draft of their script, but to fortify their industry toolkit as they progress in their writing careers.